 Hack 4: Wear Clothes and Shoes in Slightly Larger Sizes Than Normal

-Personally, I’ve found that getting shoes and certain clothes in a larger size can really help make getting dressed with a spinal cord injury easier.
+I’ve found that getting shoes and certain clothes in a larger size can help make getting dressed with a spinal cord injury easier.

 Wear shoes that are about a half size larger than you’d normally need.
-They’ll be much easier to just slip on and off.
+They’ll be much easier to slip on and off.
 Also, if your shoes have laces, go ahead and loosely tie them.
-Then just use superglue in the knot to prevent them from coming untied.
+Then, use super glue in the knot to prevent them from coming untied.

-Wear pants or jeans that are about one size bigger in the waist.
+Wear pants or jeans that are about one size bigger at the waist.
 That extra room really makes it easier to pull your pants over your hips and buttocks.

-You may also want to try wearing shirts that are looser without tight collars.
-You don’t want a shirt that’s going to make it harder to pull on.
+You may also want to try wearing looser shirts without tight collars.
+You don’t want a shirt that makes it harder to pull on.

 If you wear bras, try a front-clasping bra.
-That will be much easier than having to try and reach behind your back to fasten your bra.
+It will be much easier than reaching behind your back to fasten your bra.

 Hack 5: Try Adaptive Clothing